nishaSahuU/nishaSahuU/README.md

 - 👀 I’m interested in Web Development.
 - ⚡ I’m looking to collaborate on Web Projects.
+- 👯 I’m looking to collaborate on Open Source Projects.
+- I like working with Adobe XD and Figma for UI/UX.

-- ⚡ Fun fact: I love to paint
+- ⚡ Fun fact: I love to paint and sketch.
 </p>
 </br>